Tuna Noodle Casserole from Scratch

 He finally couldn’t bear it anymore and told her to cease and desist!
 Thank goodness there are many more Lenten dinner options available to home cooks these days.
 I bet my dad would have enjoyed this no soup tuna casserole chock full of mushrooms and veggies.

-Tips for the Best Tuna Casserole from Scratch:
+Tips for the Homemade Tuna Casserole:

 - Buy the best tuna you can afford.
 I purchase jarred tuna in olive oil instead of cans.
 It’s a little pricey, but the quality is definitely a notch or more better.